Wisval/Typing-game/README.md

 ##### Checklist:
 Pygame GUI
 Background
-Class/object/sprites
+Class/object/sprites/animation
-object interaction with playing field
+object interaction with playing field point system interaction with words
-Keypress and their given values letter interactions if they spell out a given word taht is checked over through a dictionary library
+Keypress and their given values letter interactions if they spell out a given word that is checked over through a dictionary library